affandhanbad-dev/Covid-Detection-Using-Radiography-Images/README.md

-# 🩺 COVID-19 Chest X-Ray Detection using CNN & Flask
+# 🩺 COVID-19 Chest X-Ray Detection using CNN, Flask & Docker

 This project is a deep learning web application that detects **COVID-19**, **Viral Pneumonia**, and **Normal** chest X-rays using a **Convolutional Neural Network (CNN)** trained on the [COVID-19 Radiography Database](https://www.kaggle.com/datasets/tawsifurrahman/covid19-radiography-database).